Your Negotiation Outcomes Will Tank Until You Do These 5 Things

-I can give you a framework for negotiation success that would look like this:
+I can give you a super basic framework for negotiation success that would look like this:

 You can find some variation of this very basic framework—along with many other beautiful strategies and tactics of mutual benefit negotiation—in every great book on negotiation.
 But that framework will be of no value to you unless you do one thing first: build your foundation.